adampetrie/waterparks-ohio/_water-parks/plunge-blue-mountain-water-park.md

 ---
 title: Plunge Blue Mountain Water Park
-description: Water park in Blue Mountain Ontario
+description: Water park in Blue Mountain Ontario.
+Plunge is a water park that was inspired by the tradition of cottage-style boathouses.
 slug: plunge-blue-mountain-water-park

 lat: 44.5016579